north-road/slyr/docs/user_guide/tools.md

   >  If you repath them to the geopackage, this will impact on the symbology.

->  Workaround: export your data as shapefiles first 😣 (you can do this by using the Plugin **Bulk Vector Export**) or create a geodatabase.
 ### Symbology ###
 If you are using rule-based renderers, these are not yet available in ArcGIS Pro.
 > Workaround: > See the [Limitations](https://slyr.north-road.com/user_guide/limitations){:target="_blank" rel="noopener"}_